Gryt

 Image versions

-Pin specific versions instead of latest for reproducible deploys:
+Images default to latest.
+Pin a specific version for reproducible deploys:

 Browse available tags at github.com/orgs/gryt-chat/packages.